 Tonja's story: Healthcare Outreach and Education in Ghana

-I’ve volunteered through other programs and this is probably one of the best.
+I’ve volunteered through other programs and the IVHQ Ghana program is one of the best.
 It was an amazing experience despite the Covid-19 pandemic.

 I was originally set to volunteer in April on the Health Outreach and Education project in Ghana, but my plans were delayed because of Covid-19.
 Thankfully, I was able to go as soon as Ghana reopened, and I’m so glad that I did.
 I was the only volunteer because of the current situation, but I don’t regret a minute of it.

 Arriving in Ghana and settling in

 Edward, IVHQ’s in-country partner, as well as the rest of the local team, made sure that I was taken care of and followed safety measures due to Covid-19.
 There was no reason for me to fear or be nervous.

 The local team made sure that my transportation to the volunteer house in Accra was in place.
 When I arrived at the volunteer house, I was warmly greeted by the team there as well as respected members of the local community.

 The next day, I had my program orientation, which covered language, customs, an overview of my health outreach and education program and discussions about excursions.
 I then traveled with the team to the Eastern Region, about 3 hours away from Accra, and stayed in the village of Frankadua which was the central location to the villages where work took place.